raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 **cmpcvr** -- is the comparison stage of an audit, where the CVR is compared sheet-by-sheet with the tabulation created by AuditEngine.
 This stage creates a number of comparison records, where there is one record per ballot sheet, and one record per ballot-contest that is classified as a variant.
 Ballot-contests that are not considered variants do not have their own record but are combined in either a "fully agreed" or "partially agreed" record for that sheet.

+**Cooperative Workflow** -- When working with election districts under contract, we can use a cooperative workflow to reduce overhead and reduce turnaround delays.
+The components of the Cooperative Workflow include the following:

+- Ballot layouts:
+  - should include a county name and election name in a standard location to allow ballot images from other counties or from other elections to be detected.
+  - should not use colors that will drop out in the scans.
+- Ballot Image Files should be exported without "COPY" or other watermarks.
+- Each county will prepare a *hash manifest* with hash values of each file.
+We suggest the use of QuickHash windows app.
+- All data must be directly uploaded to AuditEngine from each county.
+We can provide an upload link specific to each county which will remain constant from election to election.
+- Ballot Style Masters (BSM) are uploaded as soon as they become available.
+This should be very early in the cycle.
-**Cooperative Workflow** -- When working with election districts under contract, we can use a cooperative workflow where the data from the Logic and Accuracy Test (LAT) in the form of ballot image archives (BIA) and CVR plus Ballot Style Masters (BSM) can be uploaded to AuditEngine before election day, and as soon as practicable.
-Then, AuditEngine can be configured, including the completion of the Target Map prior to the election.
+- Data from the Logic and Accuracy Test (LAT) in the form of ballot image archives (BIA) and CVR plus are uploaded to AuditEngine as soon as these become available.

+Then, AuditEngine can be configured, including the completion of the Target Map prior to the election using the LAT data.
 As soon as ballot images and the CVR are completed in the real election, then these files are uploaded and the Target Map is imported from the LAT audit, to avoid those delays.
 This results in quick-turnaround of the audit results.

 **Contest or Ballot-Contest** -- On each ballot cast, there are a number of contests.
 A single contest on a single cast ballot is a "ballot-contest" and sometimes just "contest" in the context of the comparison report.
 This is not the entire contest with all votes from all ballots summed, but simply the evaluation of that single contest on that sheet (for that single voter).
 Frequently, these can be called "votes", except that sometimes a single contest will allow multiple votes.